Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 Halloween is a great time to visit and experience the atmosphere in its full with their annual Halloween party.

 In Ireland, a traditional baked treat at Halloween is a bread called Barmbrack.

-You might be wondering what Barmbrack is and what has it got to do with Halloween?
+You might be wondering what Barmbrack is and what it has got to do with Halloween.

 This old Irish tradition involves baking bread or cake on Halloween and hiding special treats inside.

-Alongside the usual ingredients of raisins, items were placed inside the bread which became a game of seeing who got a slice with something in.
+Alongside the usual ingredients of raisins, items were placed inside the bread, which became a game of seeing who got a slice with something in.

-The bread was almost seen as a way of fortune-telling on Halloween as different items inside, had different meanings for the coming year.
+The bread was almost seen as a way of fortune-telling on Halloween as different items inside had different meanings for the coming year.